Exploring the Key Differences and Best Applications Between Acetal and PTFE

 Here, we list some of the most common applications of PTFE.

-• The most important application of PTFE is its use in cooking ware production.
+• The most important application of PTFE is its use in the production of cooking ware.
 At present, a significant number of non-sticking kitchen wares are coated with PTFE.

 • PTFE is widely used in high-temperature applications.
 The perfect example is its use in jet engines to facilitate enhanced temperature resistance.

-• PTFE is also used in external fittings of aircraft.
-It provides the reliability of the aircraft’s part(s) in challenging environments.
+• PTFE is also used in aircraft external fittings.
+It ensures the reliability of the aircraft’s part(s) in challenging environments.

 • Due to the low friction properties, PTFE is used for plain bearings, gears, slide plates, etc.